jaydenhyman/qmm/README.md

       conda install -c conda-forge graphviz=0.20.3
       ```

-   Option 3: Using Python directly

-   a.
-Install Python 3.10 from <https://www.python.org/>

-   b.
-Install Graphviz 0.20.3 from <https://graphviz.org/download/>

-   c.
-Open a command prompt and install the required packages:

-      ```bash
-      pip install numpy==1.26.4 networkx==3.3 pandas==2.0.2 numba==0.60.0 sympy==1.13 graphviz==0.20.3
-      ```

-   Note: If you encounter issues installing Graphviz, consider using the Anaconda or Miniconda method instead.

-2. Use the web-based model building application to create signed digraph models: [Open in browser](https://d2x70551if0frn.cloudfront.net/)
+2. Use the web application to create signed digraph models: [Open in browser](https://d2x70551if0frn.cloudfront.net/)

 3. The `qmm.ipynb` file provides core functions to analyse signed digraph models.
 To get started with analysing your model, open this file in JupyterLab or your preferred Python IDE.